Association for Promotion of International Cooperation

 (Ippan Zaidan Houjin Kokusai Kyouryoku Suishin Kyoukai - Shougakukin Bokin Guchi)

-About Xavier High School Xavier High School was established in the island of Weno in Chuuk, Federated States of Micronesia, by the Society of Jesus in 1952.
+About Xavier High School Xavier High School was established on the island of Weno in Chuuk, Federated States of Micronesia, by the Society of Jesus in 1952.
 Xavier High School is a four-year co-educational high school which has approximately 150 students.

-Xavier High School is the most prestigious high school in the northwest region of the Pacific Ocean where students come not only from the Federated States of Micronesia, but also from countries such as the Republic of Palau and the Republic of the Marshall Islands.
-The school has a high academic level, and in recent years, many students have been awarded the Gates Millennium Scholarship, one of the most competitive scholarships in the United States.
+Xavier High School is the most prestigious high school in the northwest region of the Pacific Ocean, where students come not only from the Federated States of Micronesia, but also from countries such as the Republic of Palau and the Republic of the Marshall Islands.
+The school has a high academic tandard, and in recent years, many students have been awarded the Gates Millennium Scholarship, one of the most competitive scholarships in the United States.

 Many leaders in the field of politics and economy of FSM, Palau, and Marshall Islands graduated from Xavier.
 Emanuel Manny Mori and Peter Christian, the former Presidents of the Federated States of Micronesia, are also alumni of Xavier High School.